Auro-lab/Website-Project/README.md

 # Website-Project
-Locked In, Enhancing reading comprehension for students with low learning skills.
+Locked In, Enhancing reading comprehension through interactive and gamified educational strategies for students with low learning skills.